-Microsoft SQL Server, the most preferred back-end (database) utility among organizations because of its scalability, consistency, and familiarity with users.
-A user of SQL Server uses SQL Server Management Studio (SSMS) to query character data from the database where non-Unicode data types like char, varchar, etc. are used.
-When the SSMS is being used to query the character data, you may not receive the accurate character data rather you may come across the following problems:
+Microsoft SQL Server, the most preferred database application by business organizations because of its high scalability, consistency, and familiarity with users.
+SQL database server stores millions of records whose size keeps increasing every day you work.
+Also, Microsoft’s SQL Server Management Studio (SSMS) is mostly used for managing database server where Non-UNICODE data types like char, varchar, etc. are used.
+When the SSMS is used for querying the character data, you may not receive the accurate character data rather you may come across a problem like:

-Due to aforementioned issues, the MDF database file can be damaged resulting in data loss.
-Once the MDF file gets damaged SQL Server finds it unable to access the file.
-Loosing important data can be a nightmare for you; therefore, recovering data from damaged MDF file must be considered on priority.
+Due to the aforementioned issue, the MDF database file can be damaged resulting in data loss.
+Once the MDF file gets damaged, SQL Server is unable to access the file.
+Therefore, repairing corrupted MDF file must be considered on priority.
 However, before recovering data from the damaged MDF file, reasons behind the corruption should be known.

-- The code page of client computer differs from database code page.
+- The code page of client computer differs from the database code page.

 Following precautionary steps can be taken to save the MDF file from corruption: